 - University of Arizona-Department of Surgery and iCAMP

 These research findings are published in leading, peer-reviewed medical journals.

-Currently, the ARPF is participating in new studies, including the largest project in history on the prevention of Alzheimer’s disease.
+Currently, the ARPF is participating in new studies, including the largest project in history on preventing Alzheimer’s disease through a lifestyle program.
 We are also supporting new work, looking at the effects of yoga meditation on the progression of MCI, which can lead to Alzheimer’s disease.

 To learn more about Kirtan Kriya and our research, visit our 12-Minute Yoga Meditation Exercise page.